 Because Quit Claim Deeds do not offer the buyer a warranty on the title, they are most often used to transfer ownership of property when the property is conveyed as a gift.
 For example, the transfer of property between family members.

 Deeds are legal documents that facilitate the transfer of ownership of real property.
 When you buy property, inherit property or add a person’s name to the title of the property, you will need a deed.

-Use a Quit Claim Deed to transfer ownership fast.
+Use a Quit Claim Deed Form to transfer ownership fast.